-Every member of the Group is encouraged to practice the Vedic principles of work: 'Service with devotion' and ' Willingness to see fulfillment of one's self-interest in the active promotion of the interest of the collective'.
+Every member of the Group is encouraged to practice the Vedic principles of work: 'Service with devotion' and 'willingness to see fulfilment of one's self-interest in the active promotion of the interest of the collective'.

-Mutual trust, respect, cohesion and co-operation are emphasized as key organizational guidelines.
+Mutual trust, respect, cohesion and co-operation are emphasised as key organisational guidelines.
 At the same time, sound modern management practices are given primacy within individual companies of the Group and also at the corporate level.

 Professionals are allocated independent charge of diversified activities.
 There is a high premium on healthy internal competition, incentives to executives and employees for outperforming one another, and appreciation of good performance.